unicorn111/Unsupervised-anomaly-detection-in-seasonal-time-series-data/data/README.md

 **seasonal_time_series_for_anomaly_detection**

 This dataset contains seven CSV files with artificially generated, ordered, timestamped, single-valued metrics for three months divided by days of the week with no anomalies.
-Also, three CSV files are artificially generated, ordered, timestamped, and have single-valued metrics with anomalies, and two CSV files have a weak representation (one with anomalies).
+Also, three CSV files are artificially generated, ordered, timestamped, and have single-valued metrics with anomalies, and two CSV files have a week representation (one with anomalies).
+Finally, it has one file with artificially generated, ordered, timestamped, single-valued metrics for three months.

 Motivation<br />
 This dataset was created as a part of a bachelor's thesis.
 Our proposed solution suggests dividing time series data based on its periodicity and training an auto-encoder model for each period for anomaly detection.
 For these needs, we decided to create this dataset based on the NAB dataset.